Dr Guthrie's List D Schools, Edinburgh.

 At this link, you can read about the terrible conditions and brutality of Dr Guthrie's Boys' School in a 1950 Hansard transcript,

-the official record of debates, in the House of Commons.
+The official record of debates in the House of Commons.

 _________________________________________________________________________